ciscoheat/sveltekit-superforms/README.md

 - Automatically coerces the string data from `FormData` into correct types.
 - For advanced data structures, forget about the limitations of `FormData` - Send your forms as devalued JSON, transparently.
 - Generates default form values from validation schemas.
-- Supports for nested forms and [multiple forms](https://github.com/ciscoheat/sveltekit-superforms/wiki/FAQ#are-multiple-forms-on-the-same-page-supported) on the same page.
+- Support for nested forms, [snapshots](https://kit.svelte.dev/docs/snapshots) and [multiple forms](https://github.com/ciscoheat/sveltekit-superforms/wiki/FAQ#are-multiple-forms-on-the-same-page-supported) on the same page.
 - Proxy objects for handling data conversions to string and back again.
 - Client-side validators for immediate user feedback.
 - Provide long response time feedback with auto-updating timers, based on [The 3 important limits](https://www.nngroup.com/articles/response-times-3-important-limits/).